shdlabs/SSTorytime/src/demo_pocs/README.md

 * The templist is not the actually the name of a function, but its resulting output formal parameter, i.e. a selection of rows that is appended by a join on each iteration.

-## SQL aliasing
+## Remark - SQL aliasing (missing AS)

-In a select statement (although it's not commonly known), one can define an alias for the items and columns by suffixing the search part with alias identifiers, which can then be used like struct variables to refer to column members  e.g. in line 7
+In a select statement (although it's perhaps not the first thing one learns), one can define an alias for the items and columns by suffixing the search part with alias identifiers, which can then be used like struct variables to refer to column members  e.g. in line 7
 <pre>